Crime and Punishment: Part 3

 Razumikhin tends to Raskolnikov, and manages to convince the distressed mother and sister to return to their apartment.
 He goes with them, despite being drunk and rather overwhelmed by Dunya's beauty.
 When they return the next morning Raskolnikov has improved physically, but it becomes apparent that he is still mentally distracted and merely forcing himself to endure the meeting.
 He demands that Dunya break with Luzhin, but Dunya fiercely defends her motives for the marriage.
-Mrs Raskolnikova has received a note from Luzhin demanding that her son not be present at any future meetings between them.
+Mrs. Raskolnikova has received a note from Luzhin demanding that her son not be present at any future meetings between them.
 He also informs her that he witnessed her son give the 25 rubles to "an unmarried woman of immoral behavior" (Sonya).
 Dunya has decided that a meeting, at which both Luzhin and her brother are present, must take place, and Raskolnikov agrees to attend that evening along with Razumikhin.
 To Raskolnikov's surprise, Sonya suddenly appears at his door.
 Timidly, she explains that he left his address with them last night, and that she has come to invite him to attend her father's funeral.
 As she leaves, Raskolnikov asks for her address and tells her that he will visit her soon.

 At Raskolnikov's behest, Razumikhin takes him to see the detective Porfiry Petrovich, who is investigating the murders.
 Raskolnikov immediately senses that Porfiry knows that he is the murderer.
 Porfiry, who has just been discussing the case with Zamyotov, adopts an ironic tone during the conversation.
 He expresses extreme curiosity about an article that Raskolnikov wrote some months ago called 'On Crime', in which he suggests that certain rare individuals—the benefactors and geniuses of mankind—have a right to 'step across' legal or moral boundaries if those boundaries are an obstruction to the success of their idea.
 Raskolnikov defends himself skillfully, but he is alarmed and angered by Porfiry's insinuating tone.
 An appointment is made for an interview the following morning at the police bureau.

 Leaving Razumikhin with his mother and sister, Raskolnikov returns to his own building.
-He is surprised to find an old artisan, whom he doesn't know, making inquiries about him.
+He is surprised to find an old artisan, whom he does not know, making inquiries about him.
 Raskolnikov tries to find out what he wants, but the artisan says only one word – "murderer", and walks off.
-Petrified, Raskolnikov returns to his room and falls into thought and then sleep.
+Petrified, Raskolnikov returns to his room and falls into thought and then sleeps.
 He wakens from an eerie nightmare about the murder of the old woman to find another complete stranger present, this time a man of aristocratic appearance.
 The man politely introduces himself as Arkady Ivanovich Svidrigailov.